serverdensity/sd-agent-core-plugins/fluentd/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/fluentd/metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this integration.

-# Events

-# Service Checks

-`fluentd.is_ok`:

-Returns 'Critical' if the Agent cannot connect to Fluentd to collect metrics.
-This is the check which most other integrations would call `can_connect`.

-# Further Reading

-To get a better idea of how (or why) to integrate your Fluentd servers with Datadog, check out our [series of blog posts](https://www.datadoghq.com/blog/monitor-fluentd-datadog/) about it.